 Frequently Asked Questions

 Volunteers are the heart of MOM and dedicated approximately 37,000 hours of service in 2017 to help their neighbors.
-Volunteers, doing a variety of vital tasks, make MOM's programs so effective.
-Our Distribution Center (Food Pantry and Clothing Center), open 6 days a week year-round, helps those in our community who are struggling to meet basic needs.
+Volunteers do vital work and make MOM programs so effective.
+Our Distribution Center (Food Pantry and Clothing Center), is open 6 days a week, year-round, and helps many in our community who are struggling to meet basic needs.
 Our Seniors Program provides transportation to elderly clients and performs light indoor/outdoor household chores to help them remain independent in their homes.

 By volunteering for MOM, you are: